samsimlai/blog/_posts/2025-04-02-ghibli-ai-trend.md

 ## We can't prompt our way out of this
 **The recent pushback by creators, from grassroots campaigns to landmark lawsuits by artists like Kelly McKernan, also speaks to that cultural turning point: a demand for respect, consent, and true digital ownership in an age of endless remixing.
 Think about it: this cultural intervention is organic and necessary.** It only asks that we stop treating art as infinitely remixable, and start treating creators as stakeholders in the systems profiting from their labor, their memories, their voice.

 To be clear: AI is not the enemy.
 But apathy is.
 And unchecked acceleration always comes at a cost — a pattern we’ve seen too many times before.
-Social media grew with little oversight until we were forced to confront its effects on attention spans, public discourse, and the mental health of an entire generation.
+Social media, for all its power to connect, amplify voices and build community, also grew with little oversight until we were forced to confront its effects on attention spans, public discourse, and the mental health of an entire generation.

 Now, AI is racing down a similar path.
 Its carbon footprint is expanding rapidly, powered by massive server farms and compute-heavy models that require enormous energy.
 Training a single large language model can emit as much carbon as five cars over their entire lifetimes.
-And yet, our climate infrastructure hasn’t caught up — not in regulation, not in energy sourcing, and arguably, not in global coordination.
+And yet, our climate infrastructure hasn’t caught up — not in regulation, not in energy sourcing, and arguably, definitely not in global coordination.

 Still, we must be honest: AI is inevitable.
 It is already reshaping industries and accelerating workflows, and that’s not inherently a bad thing.
 It’s also doing some *undeniably* good things like helping make spaces more accessible to a degree that was impossible previously.
 For example, I recently learnt about [Tarjimly](https://www.tarjimly.org/), a nonprofit using AI for real-time language translation that helps refugees communicate.
-There are millions of similar use cases where AI is unarguably good.
+There are millions of similar use cases where AI is unarguably good and necessary.

 **The point is: we should not resist progress, but try to meet it with intention.** Avoiding a dystopian future won’t come from slowing down AI — it will come from building systems where ethics lead, not lag.